systembugtj/GalleryFinal/README.md

         RxGalleryFinal
                  ....
-                 .openGallery() <== typically not anti-pattern, subscribe is the last call, should not have a call.
+                 .openGallery() <== typically anti-pattern, subscribe is the last call, should not have a call.
 So consider a UX component typically not apply for rx pattern.

 # GalleryFinal简介